Skip to main content

 Bench Book - 5.2.1.2 Constitutional Violations Related to ICAOS

 Of course, not every alleged violation will be an actual constitutional violation.
 For example, in Brock v.
 Washington State Department of Corrections, No. C08-5167RBL, 2009 WL 3429096, at *1 (W.D.
 Wash.
 Oct.
 20, 2009), a parolee transferred supervision from Montana to Washington through the Compact.
-The offender alleged, among other things, that Washington parole officials violated his federal constitutional rights (1) under the Due Process Clause by failing to hold a probable cause hearing on the alleged violation and (2) under the Confrontation Clause by offering hearsay testimony at his violation hearing.
+The supervised individual alleged, among other things, that Washington parole officials violated his federal constitutional rights (1) under the Due Process Clause by failing to hold a probable cause hearing on the alleged violation and (2) under the Confrontation Clause by offering hearsay testimony at his violation hearing.
 The court concluded that the failure to hold a preliminary hearing—even if required by statute—did not give rise to a constitutional violation when the final violation hearing was held three days after the violation report was filed.
 And as for the alleged Confrontation Clause violation, the court found that Sixth Amendment confrontation rights apply in a criminal trial, not at a parole violation.
 Id. at *8.
 With no constitutional violation alleged, the court dismissed the suit without any need to consider whether the defendant-officials were protected by immunity or another defense.

-Another recurring fact pattern that generally has not been deemed a constitutional violation is a receiving state’s failure to release an offender from detention in a timely fashion upon learning that the sending state does not intend to retake the offender.
+A common situation that has generally not been considered a constitutional violation is when a receiving state fails to promptly release a supervised individual from detention after being informed that the sending state does not intend to retake them.
 In Kaczmarek v.
 Longsworth, 107 F.3d 870 (6th Cir.
 1997) (unpublished), the United States Court of Appeals for the Sixth Circuit found no constitutional violation when a Compact probationer was held in the receiving state (Ohio) for more than a month after officials there learned that the sending state (Michigan) would not pursue retaking.
-The court rejected the offender’s argument that the delay violated his rights to due process and to be free from cruel and unusual punishment, noting that the sending state alone does not “call[] the shots” in Compact cases.
+The court rejected the supervised individual’s argument that the delay violated his rights to due process and to be free from cruel and unusual punishment, noting that the sending state alone does not “call the shots” in Compact cases.
 Id. at *4.
-To the contrary, the receiving state was entitled to apply the same standards to Compact offenders that it would apply to its own supervisees— including detaining them when they had other charges pending, as was the case here.
+To the contrary, the receiving state was entitled to apply the same standards to Compact-supervised individuals that it would apply to its own supervisees—including detaining them when they had other charges pending, as was the case here.
 Id. at *2.
 See also Perry v.
 Pennsylvania, No. 05-1757, 2008 WL 2543119, at *1 (W.D.
 Pa.
-June 25, 2008) (a receiving state did not violate an offender’s constitutional rights by detaining him without bond during the pendency of charges in the receiving state, even after the sending state determined that it would not issue a probation warrant related to the receiving state charge).
+June 25, 2008) (a receiving state did not violate a supervised individual’s constitutional rights by detaining him without bond during the pendency of charges in the receiving state, even after the sending state determined that it would not issue a probation warrant related to the receiving state charge).